pilgrimtabby/orwell/README.md

 # Orwell

-Block and unblock websites to maximize productivity.
+Block and unblock websites at the DNS level to maximize productivity.

 Compatible with Linux (tested on Ubuntu 20.04 LTS) and MacOS (tested on MacOS Ventura).